CONDITIONS

 Period Pain (Dysmenorrhoea): Understanding Your Symptoms and Finding Relief

-Introduction to Period Pain
+What is Period Pain

-What Is Dysmenorrhoea?
+What is Dysmenorrhoea?

-The main symptom of dysmenorrhoea is cramp-like pain in the lower abdomen, which may also radiate to the lower back and legs.
+The main symptom of dysmenorrhoea is cramp like pain in the lower abdomen which may also radiate to the lower back and legs.

-There are two main types:
+There are two types:

 Secondary dysmenorrhoea: painful periods caused by an underlying condition, such as endometriosis or fibroids